pvzig/bytesized.co/Content/posts/Plot a Course.md

 But the beauty of open source is exactly that, so I [forked it](https://github.com/pvzig/Publish) and fixed my two biggest issues.
 The first issue is that it insists on using [Ink](https://github.com/JohnSundell/Ink) as the Markdown parser.
 Ink doesn't fully support [CommonMark](https://commonmark.org) and couldn't correctly parse some of my posts so I added a [custom content parser](https://github.com/pvzig/Publish/commit/74ab20ae5559f9e6c10ef0821e2325a7074ead79) block and replaced Ink with this [CommonMark package](https://github.com/SwiftDocOrg/CommonMark).
 This also provided me an entry point where I could add parsing for [markdown footnotes](https://github.com/pvzig/bytesized.co/blob/master/Sources/bytesized/CommonMark%2BFootnotes.swift)[^1].
 The second paper cut was the lack of control over paths.
 The simple fix was to add a new mode for [clean links](https://github.com/pvzig/Publish/commit/248092234a0152516db894999e581371aa116876) but it would have been nice for a bit more built-in flexibility here.

-One of the things about Publish that is technically neat is that it uses function builders[^2] to power it's HTML DSL[^3] [Plot](https://github.com/JohnSundell/Plot).
+One of the things about Publish that is technically neat is it's HTML DSL[^2] [Plot](https://github.com/JohnSundell/Plot).
 What this means in practice is that you can write HTML in Swift like this:

 ```swift
 let body = HTML(